 Here’s what the iPhone’s Lock Screen does

-One of the amazing features of the iPhone Operating System or iOS is the Lock Screen, which assists iPhone users in performing a host of activities on their smartphones.
+One of the amazing features of the iPhone Operating System or iOS is the Lock Screen, which assists iPhone users in performing various activities on their smartphones.

-To see earlier notifications on your iPhone through the Lock Screen, all you need to do is to swipe up from the center.
+To see earlier notifications on your iPhone through the Lock Screen, you only need to swipe up from the center.
 You can always get notifications to reappear back on your lock screen.
 To do that, see the next section of this post.

 Here’s how to get notifications to reappear back on your iPhone lock screen

-There are lots of reasons why people often choose to hide notifications from their iPhone Lock Screen.
+People often choose to hide notifications from their iPhone Lock Screen for many reasons.
 Since you’re reading this post, it means you also had your reasons for hiding them in the first place.
 Well, that’s not why we’re here.

 For you to get your notifications to reappear on the iPhone’s lock screen, there are a couple of things that you need to do.

-- After that, you will have to locate and tap on “Notifications.”
+• After that, you must locate and tap on “Notifications.”

-- Next, click on “Show Previews” and select “Always” as your preferred option.
+• Next, click “Show Previews” and select “Always” as your preferred option.

-- Now, scroll down and tap the apps that you want their notifications to appear on your lock screen.
+• Now, please scroll down and tap the apps that you want their notifications to appear on your lock screen.
 After that, toggle the allow Notifications button on.

-That’s it about getting notifications to show on your iPhone’s lock screen.
+That’s about getting notifications on your iPhone’s lock screen.
 Also, you can follow the steps above to repeat the process for other applications that you want to see their notifications reappear on your lock screen.

 Can you view cleared notification history on iPhone?